Rare Book Collection

 The earliest printed works within the Department of Special Collections form a small collection of incunabula (from the "cradle period" of Western printing), including a 1473 edition of St. Augustine's \ De Civitate Dei (The City of God) from the presses of Johannes Fust and Peter Schoeffer, Gutenberg's successors in Mainz.
 Also from the 15th century is a two-volume edition of the Old Testament, printed within a central text block, with surrounding commentary by Nicholas de Lyra.

-The earliest imprint from colonial America is a 1774 translation of The Plain Path to Christian Perfection.
+The earliest imprint from colonial America is Eleazar Wheelock’s A plain and faithful narrative of the original design, rise, progress, and present state of the Indian Charity-School at Lebanon, in Connecticut, which was published by Richard and Samuel Draper in Boston, in 1763.
 Increase Lapham's Wisconsin (1846) is the earliest volume from a Milwaukee press.
 Many important works about Jesuit missionary activities are available, the earliest dating from 1618.
 (Additional publications about Jesuit missions are cataloged within the records of the Bureau of Catholic Indian Missions, maintained by the department.)

 The department preserves many exceptional examples of fine press printing and binding.
 Denis Diderot's seventeen volume encyclopedia, Dictionnaire Raisonné des Sciences, des arts et des Métiers (1751-1765), contains 3,129 copperplate engravings and was a seminal achievement of the Enlightenment.
 McKenney and Hall's History of the Indian Tribes of North America (1838-1844) contains some of the finest lithography of the 19th century.
 Other examples of fine printing - by Lakeside, Kelmscott, Roycroft, and Vale - offer addition instructional opportunities.